ialkhouri/PFNN_Attacks/README.md

 # Exploring The Predictive Limit of AlphaFold Again BLOSUM Based Adversarial Sequences

-- This repo is for the paper submitted to ICML2023

 - We provide the original and adversarial sequences pushed to AlphFold.
 We use AlphaFold V2 located at "https://github.com/deepmind/alphafold".
 Samples of the .fasta files used are given inside the Sequences directory.

 - We generate sequences using "Find_input_search_space_ofseqs_examples.py".
 The comments inside the code serve as the guide to generate the adversarial sequences.